edibwi/scmtraining/03 Construction/02 Working/README.md

-Simple Blog part 1: The Build
+Simple Blog part 4: Categories
 =============

-These files acompany the tutorial: [Creating a blog from scratch with PHP](http://daveismyname.com/creating-a-blog-from-scratch-with-php-bp)
+These files acompany the tutorial: [Creating a blog from scratch with PHP - Part 4 Categories](http://daveismyname.com/creating-a-blog-from-scratch-with-php-part-4-categories-bp)